As featured on Grey Matters Blog for the Grey Muzzle Organization

 The Pharmaceutical Options and Maskers of Pain

-Since this entire blog series on the Grey Matter Blog has been all about pain in dogs, it is obvious that our last discussion needs to be about what drugs are available.
-Most of these you may be familiar with but there are two bigger concepts which I want you to take home.
+Since this entire blog series on the Grey Matter Blog has been all about the pain in dogs, it is obvious that our last discussion needs to be about what drugs are available.
+Most of these you may be familiar with but there are two bigger concepts that I want you to take home.

 The first and most obvious one is the group of drugs referred to as NSAIDs or Non-Steroidal Anti-Inflammatories.
-Included in this group is Aspirin itself but I would strongly encourage you to avoid any long term use of this and instead focus on utilizing the more targeted drugs developed specifically for dogs.
+Included in this group is Aspirin itself but I would strongly encourage you to avoid any long-term use of this and instead focus on utilizing the more targeted drugs developed specifically for dogs.
 The most popular in this group hands down is still Rimadyl® which is the brand name for the drug carprofen.
-Since going off patent a few years ago, carprofen is now available under many different names but you will still always see the name carprofen on the bottle.
-It is available in 25mg, 75mg and 100mg tablets.
+Since going off-patent a few years ago, carprofen is now available under many different names but you will still always see the name carprofen on the bottle.
+It is available in 25mg, 75mg, and 100mg tablets.